tdw33/Dungeon-Java-Game/docs/2-full-documentation/Week_3.md

 \pagebreak

 ### Exception Handling
 Many members had course deadlines this week so the team had to balance between keeping up with the progress of game development and finishing individual coursework.
-Sprint planning meeting was delayed until after a deadline that several members had for their coursework.
-Heading forward to the final week with multiple deadlines, we will have to think what is achievable by each member.
+The sprint planning meeting was delayed until after a deadline that several members had for their coursework.
+Heading forward to the final week with multiple deadlines, we will have to think about what is achievable by each member.

 \pagebreak